There is nothing like fresh maple syrup! When I found out how easy it was to tap maple trees in my own backyard, I never looked back!

 Where do I put taps on a maple tree?

-It’s often advised to put the tap below a branch or above a large root.
+It’s often advised to put the tap hole below a large branch or above a large root.
 I try to keep mine within about 4′ of the ground because I chose spiles with 3′ tubes.
 When you add that to the height of the bucket, it keeps me around 4′ off the ground.

 How do I tap a maple tree?